 As I told you in my long post about Bali a few months ago, traditional arts and architecture are one of many highlights of this beautiful island.
+Balinese garden statues are one of the most characteristic manifestations of this unique artistic legacy.

 Along with its myriad of gorgeous temples, traditional family compounds encapsulate some of the most unique aspects of Balinese culture.
 And the best part is you can enjoy most of that for free.